te25son/Jokes/README.md

 ### Testing

-Tests are written in pytest and can be called using either `python -m pytest tests/` if the virtual environment is running, or with `poetry run python -m pytest tests/`
+Tests are written in pytest and can be called using either `just test` while the virtual environemnt is activated.